-Stream Indicators New Zealand Distribution and Trends Auckland DHB Distribution and Trends Sexual and Reproductiv e Health Teenage Births While NZ's teenage births remained relatively static during 1983-07, teenage pregnancy rates increased, as the result of a steady increase in the number of teenagers seeking a therapeutic abortion.
+Stream Indicators New Zealand Distribution and Trends Otago Distribution and Trends Sexual and Reproductiv e Health Teenage Births While NZ's teenage births remained relatively static during 1983-07, teenage pregnancy rates increased, as the result of a steady increase in the number of teenagers seeking a therapeutic abortion.
 By 2003, for every woman giving birth in her teenage years, there was one termination of pregnancy.
 During 2003-07, teenage births were significantly higher for Māori > Pacific > European > Asian women and those in urban or deprived areas.
 Higher rates for Māori and Pacific women however, must be seen in the context of the higher overall fertility rates of Māori and Pacific women at all ages.
-In Auckland DHB during 1990-2007 teenage birth rates declined, with rates being lower than the New Zealand average for the majority of this period.
-In addition, during 1996-2007 rates were higher for Auckland DHB Māori > Pacific > European and Asian women.
+In Otago during 1990-2007, teenage birth rates were lower than the New Zealand average.
+During 1996-2007, teenage birth rates were higher for Māori than for European women, although rates for both ethnic groups were lower than their respective NZ ethnic specific averages.
 Terminations of Pregnancy In New Zealand during 1980-2007, terminations of pregnancy increased for all age groups (with the exception of those 11-14 yrs and 45+ yrs).
 During 2007, terminations were highest for women 20-24 years of age, followed by those 15-19 and 25-29 years.
 During 2002-2007, terminations were higher for Asian, Pacific and Māori women than for European women.
-Terminations for Asian women however, declined during this period.
-Ethnic differences in terminations however, need to be viewed in the context of overall fertility rates, as while Māori and Pacific women had higher termination rates than European women, they also had higher overall fertility.
-Once this was taken into account, the % of terminations to births was higher for Asian women and European women in their teenage years.
-While data limitations meant no DHB specific rates were available, analysis by local regional council and institution suggest that a large number of Auckland DHB women are presenting for terminations each year, and that further measures may be necessary in order to address the high numbers of unintended pregnancies occurring in the region.
+Termination rates for Asian women however, declined during this period.
+Ethnic differences in termination rates however, need to be viewed in the context of overall fertility rates, as while Māori and Pacific women had higher termination rates than European women, they also had higher overall fertility.
+Once this was taken into account, the proportion of terminations to births was higher for Asian women and European women in their teenage years.
+While data limitations meant no DHB specific rates were available, analysis by local regional council and institution suggest that a large number of Otago women are presenting for terminations each year, and that further measures may be necessary in order to address the high numbers of unintended pregnancies occurring in the region.
 Sexually Transmitted Infections National laboratory based surveillance during 2001-2007 suggested that chlamydia and gonorrhoea were both relatively common infections amongst those aged <25 years and that rates for both conditions were exhibiting a general upward trend.
-While no rate data was able to be extrapolated from Sexual Health and Family Planning Clinic data during this period, notifications from these clinics also suggested that chlamydia, gonorrhoea, genital warts and genital herpes were relatively common amongst the Auckland DHB youth population
+While no rate data was able to be extrapolated from Sexual Health and Family Planning Clinic data during this period, notifications from these clinics suggested that chlamydia, gonorrhoea, genital warts and genital herpes were relatively common amongst the Otago youth population